 - Four-factor identification (4FA) uses all four factors

 The Importance of Multi-Factor Authentication

 While two-factor authentication may be more manageable for the everyday user, the increasing sophistication of cyber-attacks reinforces how crucial it is to enforce proper authentication measures for maximum protection.

 The level of security you implement varies depending on your specific industry.
-If you’re in need of a high form of protection, 4FA is most likely your best bet when protecting your assets.
+If you require a high form of protection, 4FA is most likely your best bet when protecting your assets.
 For most small businesses, MFA is a reliable and effective authentication method.

-It’s important to remember that no matter what authentication method your business chooses, it’s impossible to be completely impervious to phishing scams.
+It’s important to remember that no matter what authentication method your business chooses, it’s impossible to be entirely unaffected by phishing scams.
 Unfortunately, hackers know how to trick even the most sophisticated users into providing personal information and passwords.
 That’s why extensive employee education and training is an invaluable tool in your business’s security arsenal.
-By understanding the tricks hackers use and knowing what to look out for, you can protect yourself from these malicious phishing scams.
+By understanding the tricks hackers use and knowing what to look for, you can protect yourself from these malicious phishing scams.

 4 Examples of Multi-Factor Authentication